otrv4/otrv4/otrv4.md

 ### SMP Hash function

-In the following actions, there are many places where a SHA3-512 hash of an integer followed by another values is taken, this is defined as `HashToScalar(d)`, where the integer is a version to distinguish the calls to the hash function at different points in the protocol, to prevent Alice from replaying Bob's zero knowledge proofs or vice versa.
+In the following actions, there are many places where a SHA3-512 hash of an integer followed by other values are taken.
+This is defined as `HashToScalar(d)`, where the integer is a number to distinguish the calls to the hash function at different points in the protocol.
+This done to prevent Alice from replaying Bob's zero knowledge proofs or vice versa.

 ### SMP message 1